UoM-RAICo1/raico-docs/source/demos/AgileX_Scout_Mini.rst

         $ sudo apt-get install ros-<distro-name>-teleop-twist-joy

-You can use `teleop-twist-joy`_ for install from the source.
+You can use `Teleop Twist Joy`_ link to install from the source.

 Make sure an appropriate configuration file exists for DS4: